geetanjaliapp/geetanjali/docs/discovery.md

 - Toast notification confirms sync completion
 - Conflicts resolved by keeping both (union merge)

+## Sharing Verses

+Share verses as images for social media or messaging.

+**How it works:**
+- Share button on verse detail pages
+- Generates canvas-based image with Sanskrit text and translation
+- Copy to clipboard or download as PNG
+- Styled with verse reference and Geetanjali branding

 ## Reading Mode

 Sequential reading for scripture study.